zhizhe258/marble/readme.md

 > - For best results, please use high-resolution images or videos.
 > - It is recommended to refine and finalize the **panorama** before generating the full world.
 > - **Real-world capture tips:** Use an **eye-level view**, maintain a **moderate distance**, and capture the scene **without occlusions**. **Avoid top-down or bottom-up angles** and ensure objects appearing in mirrors are also directly visible.
 > - When possible, **using panorama image** usually improves spatial completeness, background continuity, and overall clarity.
-Panorama resources: [PolyHaven](https://polyhaven.com/), or you can capture your own **multi-angle images and feed them into Marble.**
+Panorama resources can be referenced at: [PolyHaven](https://polyhaven.com/), or you can capture your own **multi-angle images and feed them into Marble.**

 ---